ult1m4/PropagandaBot/README.md

 Propaganda Bot is a [Mumble](https://www.mumble.info/) music bot, forked from Botamusique.
 Predicted functionalities will be those people would expect from any classic music player.

+I plan on removing some functionalities to keep this as streamlined as possible: a simple YouTube/Media player bot with volume control that is easy to maintain.

 ## Features